Lagunitas Creek: Watershed and course

 Lagunitas Creek's major tributaries include San Geronimo Creek, Devils Gulch, Nicasio Creek, and Olema Creek.
 The creek's source is the northern slope of Mount Tamalpais, a few miles (~6–8 km) east of Bolinas Lagoon.
 The creek begins as three forks, the East Fork, Middle Fork and West Fork.
 After about a mile (1,600 m), they all flow into Lake Lagunitas, which drains into Bon Tempe Lake, which drains into Alpine Lake.
 Downstream of Alpine Lake, the creek flows roughly northwest until it reaches Kent Lake.
 Just downstream of Kent Lake, San Geronimo Creek joins the creek, right before it forms the Inkwells.
-Lagunitas continues northwest through Samuel P. Taylor State Park and is joined by Nicasio Creek, which flows from Nicasio Reservoir, another water storage reservoir.
+Lagunitas continues northwest through Samuel P. Taylor State Park where it receives Barnabe Creek and is joined by Nicasio Creek, which flows from Nicasio Reservoir, another water storage reservoir.
 Shortly after this confluence, Lagunitas turns westward and flows through the town of Point Reyes Station.
 On the west side of the town, the creek is joined by Olema Creek, the largest tributary in the Lagunitas Creek watershed.
 Olema Creek receives Bear Valley Creek, and mainstem Olema Creek flows for 9 mi along the San Andreas Fault Zone, with a catchment area of 14.5 sqmi.
 After receiving the waters of Olema Creek, Lagunitas Creek turns northward and then empties into the wetlands at the southeast end of Tomales Bay.

 The Lagunitas Creek watershed drains 103 sqmi.
 Most of its major tributaries are dammed, including the Kent, Alpine, Bon Tempe, Lagunitas, and Nicasio reservoirs.
 The San Geronimo Valley is the last un-dammed headwater tributary of Lagunitas Creek.
 Each of the reservoirs in the watershed has a dam and the biggest problem in the watershed is their blocking of the streams, which prevents fish migration.
 The dams dewater the streambed, especially as the first winter rains fill the reservoirs instead of flowing downstream.
 Also, water from the late winter rains are partially lost from streamflows because of evaporation from the reservoir surfaces.

 Erosion is also a significant problem in the watershed.
 Sedimentation from Lagunitas Creek into Tomales Bay resulted from nineteenth century logging and cattle grazing of riparian plants which otherwise slow erosion.
 However, sediment loads have been decreasing since the mid-twentieth century and the tidal marsh at the mouth of the creek is no longer aggrading likely due to sediment capture in the many upstream reservoirs.

 Sir Francis Drake Boulevard follows the course of San Geronimo Creek west and then north along mainstem Lagunitas Creek through Samuel P. Taylor State Park.